Axiom’s Transparency Statement on Human Trafficking and Modern Slavery

 Axiom is committed to conducting business in accordance with the highest standards of ethics, honesty, integrity and fair dealing.
 A commitment to behaving responsibly is at our core and it extends to everything we do, and to those with whom we interact.

-This statement is published by Axiom Global Inc. in respect of itself and all of its subsidiaries within the Axiom group (“Axiom”).
-Axiom consists of the following legal entities:
+This statement is published by Axiom Global Inc (“Axiom”), in respect of itself and all of its subsidiaries including Axiom Global Limited within the Axiom group (the “Group”).
+The Group consists of the following legal entities:

 - Axiom Global Canada Inc